demkom58/velevents/README.md

 # VelEvents

-This repository contains adjusted source code of Velocity Events, a plugin for the Velocity proxy server.
+This repository contains adjusted source code of Velocity Events to be reused in other projects.
 The original source code can be found [here](https://github.com/PaperMC/Velocity).

 ## Changes
-The original source code has been adjusted to allow for the following features:
+Made adjustments includes:
 - removed Guava dependency;
 - Checker Framework annotations replaced with jspecify;
 - plugin type made generic;